teatwig/nano-9/README.md

 > [!WARNING]
 > Nano-9 is currently in the early stages of development and is subject to
-> breaking changes and not ready for public consumption.
+> breaking changes and only ready for alpha testing.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/307ff6e1-8682-4b99-979a-fcef7d3ae341"/>
 </p>